I. C. Vissarion: World War I activities

+Early interwar

+Vissarion himself was turning more right-wing, emerging as an associate of Duca's National Liberal Party (PNL).
+Shortly after the union of 1918, the authorities sent him into Bessarabia, where he was to preach anti-communism to the local peasants.
+This mission, which Vissarion described in an article for Dimineața, was registered as a betrayal by the Socialist Party of Romania, whose press rated him an agent of "the Romanian oligarchic regime."
+The group also dismissed his newer literary works as stereotypical (with "peasants as cheerful types, always ready to crack a joke or two"), as well as "chauvinistic" and "antisemitic".
+Vissarion remained a right-winger in later years, appearing at the PNL's March 1923 rally in Găești.

 Writing in October 1919, Galaction declared Vissarion as the "strong peasant artist" Romanians had been looking for—a verdict described as highly exaggerated by literary scholar Șerban Cioculescu.
-The 300-page Petre Pârcălabul ("Petre the Burgrave"), appeared in late 1920, but was dated 1921.
+The 300-page Petre Pârcălabul ("Petre the Burgrave"), appeared in early 1920, but was dated 1921.
 Set in 1839 Wallachia, it intertwined a romance novel (concluding that men are naturally polygamous) into a historical narrative with appearances by Hajduk Radu Anghel and court poet Iancu Văcărescu.
-Ethnographer Pompiliu Pîrvescu gave the work a mixed review—he disliked the "deluge of gibberish" in parts of the novel, and criticized Vissarion for making his characters speak "like today's lawyers."
-He encouraged Vissarion to continue writing in the genre.
-Patria newspaper called Petre Pârcălabul a quasi-reportage, "written in great haste", suggesting that the subject matter was entirely "banal".
+Pîrvescu gave the work a mixed review—he disliked the "deluge of gibberish" in parts of the novel, and criticized Vissarion for making his characters speak "like today's lawyers."
+He encouraged Vissarion to continue writing in the genre and refine his craft.
+Patria newspaper called Petre Pârcălabul a quasi-reportage, "written in great haste", adding that its subject matter was entirely "banal".

 Vrăjitoarea ("The Witch"), appearing in 1921, was followed in 1924 by Cântecele lui Iancu ("Songs of Iancu") and Islaz ieftin ("Cheap Commons"), and in 1928 by a sequel, Ber-Căciulă Împărat ("Ber-Căciulă as Emperor").
 The latter's eponymous hero is a monarch and inventor of social-improvement devices, which allow him to establish a flourishing experiment in utopian socialism.
 In the book's first print, the cover illustration showed Vissarion's flying machine.
-While Cântecele lui Iancu, comprising erotic verse, was panned by reviewers as "prosaic and tasteless", a prose work, titled Corvin, won Vissarion the Writers' Society award for 1929.
+While Cântecele lui Iancu, comprising erotic verse, was panned by reviewers as "prosaic and tasteless", a prose work, titled Corvin, won Vissarion the SSR award for 1929.
 Only the first installments of Sub călcâi appeared as a volume in 1922, with other fragments put out by various magazines over the next decade.